NgTruc07/Toy_Store/README.md

-**Web Code** is a mini e-commerce platform specializing in selling children's toys.
+Toy_Store is a mini e-commerce web application for selling children's toys.
+The system supports user registration, product browsing, shopping cart, checkout, and a role-based admin dashboard for managing products, users, and orders.

 The system is built with a **fullstack architecture** using ReactJS (Front-end), ASP.NET Core (Back-end), and SQL Server (Database).

 ---